monjanse7/AI-driven_doorbell-camera_android-app/README.md

+# AIDoorMonitor v0.5.13 — Live event + camera-phone temperature overlay

+## New in v0.5.13

+- Monitor live view now shows a translucent status strip inside the video at the bottom.
+- Camera-phone temperature is reported from Android's battery temperature sensor and refreshed through `/health`.
+- Android thermal severity is also shown when the device supports `PowerManager.currentThermalStatus` (Android 10+).
+- While an AI event is being retained, the overlay shows `EVENT REC mm:ss` plus the current AI label, e.g. `Dog`, `Cat`, `Person`, `Dog + Cat`, or `Dog whining / whimpering`.
+- Event labels update during the recording as object/sound evidence arrives.
+- When no event is active, the overlay reports whether the rolling DVR/pre-record buffer is active.
+- The same status strip remains visible in fullscreen and automatically sits above the fullscreen Record / Audio / Exit controls.

 # AI Door Monitor v0.5.12.1 – Dog sound AI + fullscreen crop zoom (build fix)

 ## Dog vocalization AI events